Parents’ Haunting Shadows

 However, the courage to engage in shadow work is the best gift we can offer ourselves and our children.

-To see why, let’s think of a mother who loves her children deeply and is fully committed to them but, whether partly aware of it or not at all, she carries within her a quiet resentment toward motherhood.
+To see why, let’s think of a mother who loves her children deeply, and is fully committed to them but, whether partly aware of it or not at all, she carries within her a quiet animosity toward motherhood.

 She resents devoting most, if not all, of her time and energy to her children who will one day leave home and may not appreciate her fully.
-She resents sacrificing what she truly enjoys (dancing, knitting, gardening, writing, hiking, painting) on the altar of motherhood.
-She resents postponing the business she could flourish in because her children are not yet 18 and they still need her.
+She resents sacrificing what she truly enjoys (dancing, reading, hiking, writing, painting and whatnot) on the altar of motherhood.
+She resents postponing the business she could flourish in because her children aren’t eighteen yet, and they still need her.

-Her resentment doesn’t come alone – it triggers an equally abhorrent sense of guilt and shame which she compensates for by harbouring secret contempt for mothers who don’t seem to do their best.
+Her resentment doesn’t come alone – it triggers an equally abhorrent sense of guilt and shame which she might compensate for by harbouring a hidden contempt for mothers who don’t seem to do their best like her.

-All these feelings, which are personally and socially unacceptable, are often repressed from awareness, but they generate a profound, relentless tension.
+All these feelings, which are personally and socially unacceptable, are often repressed from awareness, but they generate a profound, relentless tension within her.

 If the mother doesn’t face her shadow, what may happen?

-Firstly, although the children don’t understand why, they cannot help but sense that they are a burden to their mother, making them feel guilty and causing them to restrain themselves.
-Also, if the children feel loved only conditionally, they will try to earn their mother’s love by being perfect, which inevitably leads to a sense of failure.
+Firstly, although her children can’t understand why, they will sense they are a burden to their mother, which will make them feel guilty and cause them to restrain themselves.
+Also, if the children feel loved only conditionally, they will try to earn their mother’s love by being perfect, which almost inevitably leads to a sense of failure.
 Not in the least, the mother’s unpredictable emotions may force the children to be constantly on high alert for her emotional signals.

 Essentially, what children may unconsciously learn is that love is resentment, obligation, hardship and endurance.

-Unfortunately, parents’ refusal to own and integrate their shadow may have disastrous consequences on the children, argued Carl Jung.
+Parents’ refusal to own and integrate their shadow may have disastrous consequences on the children, as Carl G. Jung pointed out.

-The famous psychologist told A.I.
-Allensby about a remarkable Quaker that he had met, a man who couldn’t imagine ever having done anything wrong in his entire life.
+The well-known psychologist told A.I.
+Allensby about a remarkable Quaker that he had met: a man who couldn’t imagine ever having done anything wrong in his entire life.

 Sadly, when his children grew up, his son turned to theft and his daughter to prostitution.

-“Because the father would not take on his shadow,” said Jung, “his children were compelled to live out the dark side which he ignored.”
+“Because the father would not take on his shadow,” Jung explained, “his children were compelled to live out the dark side which he ignored.”

-Meeting our shadow is crucial.
-The aim is not to fight it, but to have a constant relationship with it.
+Meeting our shadow doesn’t mean fighting or controlling it, but having a constant, conscious relationship with it.
 We need to expand our sense of self, as Zweig and Abrahams put it, “by balancing the one-sidedness of our conscious attitudes with our unconscious depths.”

-In each of us lives a Dr Jekyll and a Mr Hyde.
+Within each of us lives a Dr. Jekyll and a Mr. Hyde.

 Resources: